cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Legacy Considerations {#dep-set}

-CBOR certificates can be deployed with legacy X.509 certificates and CA infrastructure.
-In order to verify the signature, the CBOR certificate is used to recreate the original X.509 data structure to be able to verify the signature.
+CXXX certificates can be deployed with legacy X.509 certificates and CA infrastructure.
+In order to verify the signature, the CXXX certificate is used to recreate the original X.509 data structure to be able to verify the signature.

 For protocols like TLS/DTLS 1.2, where the handshake is sent unencrypted, the actual encoding and compression can be done at different locations depending on the deployment setting.
-For example, the mapping between CBOR certificate and standard X.509 certificate can take place in a 6LoWPAN border gateway which allows the server side to stay unmodified.
-This case gives the advantage of the low overhead of a CBOR certificate over a constrained wireless links.
+For example, the mapping between CXXX certificate and standard X.509 certificate can take place in a 6LoWPAN border gateway which allows the server side to stay unmodified.
+This case gives the advantage of the low overhead of a CXXX certificate over a constrained wireless links.
 The conversion to X.509 within an IoT device will incur a computational overhead, however, measured in energy this is likely to be negligible compared to the reduced communication overhead.

-For the setting with constrained server and server-only authentication, the server only needs to be provisioned with the CBOR certificate and does not perform the conversion to X.509.
+For the setting with constrained server and server-only authentication, the server only needs to be provisioned with the CXXX certificate and does not perform the conversion to X.509.
 This option is viable when client authentication can be asserted by other means.

 For protocols like IKEv2, TLS/DTLS 1.3, and EDHOC, where certificates are encrypted, the proposed encoding needs to be done fully end-to-end, through adding the encoding/decoding functionality to the server.